StrawberryChocolateFudge/Commitment-Service-for-XMR-HTLC-Swaps/readme.md

 ```

-Following this will make sure you stay consistent with the Go implementation which uses `hex.EncodeToString` and `hex.DecodeString` and `sha256.Sum256`
+Following this will make sure you stay consistent with the Go implementation which uses `hex.EncodeToString` and `hex.DecodeString` and `sha256.Sum256` and `go-iden3-crypto` `poseidon`

-The corresponding hash in javascript is
+The corresponding hash for the sha256 in javascript is:

 `const hashBuffer = await crypto.subtle.digest("SHA-256", buff);`

 So you can recreate the hash provided by the Commitment Service in Javascript easily.
 This should be compatible with all sha256 hashes provided by on-chain contracts too!

+For using the poseidon hash, you can use circomlibjs poseidon hash and validate it inside a circom circuit for zkp

-## Contract
+## Example Contract to use with the service
 Here is an example Hash time lock contract in solidity that would be compatible with this

 ```